eurekaclinical/aiw-dsb-xnat/README.md

 # Protempa XNAT data source backend
 Protempa data source backend for accessing data from XNAT.

-This project was not completed and is unmaintained.
+This backend is incomplete and unmaintained.